ahernsean/chatblade/README.md

 By default, gpt-3.5 is used, you can switch at any point to 4 by using `-c 4` or the latest 4o ("omni") by using `-c 4o`.

-Additionally, you can pass any arbitrary full model name, f.e. `-c gpt-3.5-turbo-16k`.
+Additionally, you can pass any arbitrary full model name, e.g. `-c gpt-3.5-turbo-16k`.

 #### Chatting interactively